 Posts Tagged “Mental Health”

-The Power of Art Therapy in Eating Disorder Treatment
+The Power of Expressive Arts in Eating Disorder Treatment

-Art therapy is a form of psychotherapy that helps patients work through their thoughts and feelings about food and their body through active art-making and creative processing.
+In eating disorder treatment, expressive arts groups involve active art-making and creative processing to support patients in navigating thoughts and emotions surrounding food and their bodies.
 The practice encompasses many expressive activities to support a patient’s personal growth, enhance self-awareness, and address treatment goals across varying diagnoses.
 These goals may include creating coping methods for eating disorder triggers, exploring and addressing difficult emotions that have been avoided, and more.

 Eating Disorders, Suicidal Ideation, and Nonsuicidal Self-Injurious Behavior